shuffyiosys/rp-navi/docs/style.md

 -   **Sort function parameters either by order of use or alphabetically**

-    One helps support sayin when the parameter will be used in the function.
+    One helps support saying when the parameter will be used in the function.
 The other is a convenient sorting method.

 -   **Prefer function flow of error checking, then success logic**